QI CONSTRAINT (“STAGNATION”)

 Qi must always flow efficiently through the body to properly support the thousands of functions required of the organs and systems every day.

-There are 2 main causes of Qi Stagnation in the body:
+There are 2 main causes of Qi Constraint in the body:

-- A deficiency of Qi that reduces the amount of Qi available, which creates a lack of circulation of the Qi
+- A deficiency of Qi that results in a lack of circulation of the Qi

 - A restriction of Qi due to psychical tension of the body (stress or coldness), or obstruction of the pathway of the Qi by accumulated fluids (blood and body fluid)

-Both of these causes have the effect of reducing the flow of Qi throughout the body, causing the symptoms associated with stagnation.
+Both of these causes have the effect of reducing the flow of Qi throughout the body, causing the symptoms associated with constraint.

-Most of the thousands of people that I have assessed worldwide over the past 21 years have had some level of Qi stagnation.
+Of the thousands of people who’s health I have assessed worldwide since 1998, the majority have had some level of Qi constraint.

-This is one of the 8 patterns that is seen in most people in the industrialised parts of the world to varying degrees – due to increased internal and external stresses.
+This is one of the key patterns of health imbalance that is seen in many people in the industrialised parts of the world – possibly due to increased physical and emotional stresses.

-Typically this pattern will be involved alongside one or all of the 7 other patterns of health imbalance.
+Typically however, this pattern will be involved alongside one or all of the other patterns of imbalance.

-If you’ve read all of the other 7 patterns listed I’ve written about in this blog, you may have noticed that this is the only one that can be involved in all other 7 patterns.
+If you’ve read all of the other 7 patterns I’ve written about (see links below), you may have noticed that this is the only one that is mentioned in all other 7 patterns.

 It is therefore involved in most fertility issues to some degree.

-Common symptoms of Qi Stagnation for men and women are:
+Common symptoms of Qi constraint for men and women are:

 - Feeling irritable, angry, crying, shouting, rage, short tempered